nelsam/VRising-Dedicated-Server-Linux-Docker/README.md

 Now this will probably take a few minutes as it will;

-...Build the base docker image (10-20 mins) ...Download the VRising Dedicated Server from Steam (~1.6GB) ...Run the Dedicated Server for the first time (usually 5-10 minutes)
+..* Build the base docker image (10-20 mins)
+..* Download the VRising Dedicated Server from Steam (~1.6GB) ..* Run the Dedicated Server for the first time (usually 5-10 minutes)

 I would recommend shutting it down after it starts (You won't be able to connect yet anyway), and edit these two files;